Royal Lao Army: Armoured vehicles

-By the mid-1950s, the ANL armoured corps inventory consisted of fifteen M24 Chaffee light tanks whilst the reconnaissance armoured squadron was provided with twenty M8 Greyhound and M20 armoured utility cars.
-Mechanized infantry battalions were issued with M3 half-tracks and nineteen M3A1 Scout Cars.
+By the mid-1950s, the ANL armoured corps inventory consisted of fifteen M5A1 Stuart light tanks, later replaced by fifteen M24 Chaffee light tanks, whilst the reconnaissance armoured squadron was provided with twenty M8 Greyhound and thirteen M20 armoured utility cars.
+Mechanized infantry battalions were provided with twenty M3 half-tracks and nineteen M3A1 Scout Cars.
 These obsolete armored vehicles were used mainly for convoy escort duty and static defense of local provincial capitals, being rarely engaged in more offensive operations against the Pathet Lao or the NVA.

-The Neutralists received in December 1961 forty-five PT-76 Model 1951 amphibious light tanks and BTR-40 Armored Personnel Carriers from the Soviet Union, with the vehicles being subsequently taken into RLA service in 1963 and employed on offensive operations, only to be withdrawn from frontline service in November of the following year due to shortages of spare parts and ammunition.
-In August 1969, during the Operation About Face to recapture the Plain of Jars, the irregular Hmong SGU guerrilla forces managed to capture from the NVA some twenty-five PT-76B tanks and immediately pressed them into service, being subsequently engaged in the 1970 wet season offensive in the Plain of Jars, but once again maintenance problems soon rendered the vehicles inoperable.
+The Neutralists received in December 1961 forty-five PT-76 Model 1951 amphibious light tanks and twelve BTR-40 Armored Personnel Carriers from the Soviet Union, with the vehicles being subsequently taken into RLA service in 1963 and employed on offensive operations, only to be withdrawn from frontline service in November of the following year due to shortages of spare parts and ammunition.
+In August 1969, during Operation About Face, the offensive to recapture the Plain of Jars, the irregular Hmong SGU guerrilla forces managed to capture from the NVA some twenty-five PT-76B tanks and immediately pressed them into service, being subsequently engaged in the 1970 wet season offensive in the Plain of Jars, but once again maintenance problems soon rendered the vehicles inoperable.

 The FAR General Staff then requested the delivery of modern M41 Walker Bulldog light tanks to the RLA armoured corps in order to provide better armor support to the Hmong SGU guerrillas, but their request was declined by Washington, who provided instead in 1970–71 some second-hand fifteen V-100 Commando armoured cars and twenty tracked M113 armored personnel carriers.

 Artillery

 Initially equipped with ten ex-French US M116 75 mm pack howitzers and some M8 HMC 75 mm self-propelled howitzers, the artillery corps fielded since 1963 twenty-five U.S.-supplied M101A1 105 mm towed field howitzers and ten M114A1 155 mm towed field howitzers received in 1969.
-The RLA suffered from a serious fire-support shortfall throughout the War, since its small artillery corps was incapable to counter effectively the threat posed by the Soviet 122 mm and 130 mm long-range towed howitzers employed from 1970 onwards by the NVA and the Pathet Lao, as they outranged the U.S.-made pieces.
+As with the ARVN in South Vietnam, the RLA also suffered from a serious fire-support shortfall throughout the War, since its small artillery corps was incapable to counter effectively the threat posed by the Soviet 122 mm and 130 mm long-range towed howitzers employed by the NVA and the Pathet Lao, as they outranged the U.S.-made pieces.

+The Neutralists also received from the Soviet Union a number of ZPU-2 14.5 mm double-barrelled AA autocannons mounted on BTR-40 APCs and towed M1939 (61-K) 37 mm air defense guns, which were later taken into RLA service.